oracle/python-oracledb/doc/src/api_manual/module.rst

     returned by :meth:`~ConnectionPool.acquire()`.
 If ``ping_interval`` is a negative value, then the ping functionality will be disabled.
 The default value is 60 seconds.

-    The ``pool_class`` parameter is expected to be a :ref:`ConnectionPool Object
-    <connpool>` or a subclass of ConnectionPool.

-    The ``params`` parameter is expected to be of type :ref:`PoolParams
-    <poolparam>` and contains parameters that are used to create the pool.
-If
-    this parameter is not specified, the additional keyword arguments will be used to create an instance of PoolParams.
-If both the params parameter and the additional keyword parameters are specified, then an exception is raised.
-Note that if a ``dsn`` parameter is also specified, then the ``params`` parameter will be modified to contain the connection parameters found within ``dsn``.

     The ``proxy_user`` parameter is expected to be a string which indicates the name of the proxy user to connect to.
 If this value is not specified, it